-Workloads grow and assignments get tougher as your child progresses through school, but there is a way to successfully take on these challenges.
-Thanks to Sylvan’s study skills programs in Edmonton, your child will develop better time management and exam preparation skills while also getting ready for future university applications.
-It's a great way to learn how to take on even the longest "to do" list.
+The older your child gets, the more difficult and demanding school assignments are going to become — but that just means he or she will have to develop the skills to conquer every new challenge that comes along.
+With our study skills program in Edmonton, you can help your son or daughter develop better time management skills, learn more effective exam preparation methods and even lay the groundwork for a compelling university application.
+It's a great way to gain the skills needed to balance even the longest "to do" list.
 Our study skills program not only helps improve academic performance — it also builds valuable organizational skills that extend into the real world.
-That’s how our experts help prepare students in Edmonton for success in the classroom and beyond.
+That’s how our experts prepare students in Edmonton for success an all facets of their lives.

 Tailored to be More Personal

 No two adolescents have identical learning styles — and that includes how they develop those essential “higher order” thinking skills.
 We offer everything from assistance with exam preparation and assignment planning to research strategies and techniques for developing better active listening skills.
 At Sylvan, we assess each student's needs to ensure our sessions are not only relevant but personalized, focusing on the most effective ways to study better, boost grades and gain confidence.▼

 We Can Help With All Kinds of Study Skills, Including:

 So what is in store when you register your son or daughter for our study skills program in Edmonton?
 You'll learn that our tutors are skilled at teaching effective habits that your child will be able to rely on in the classroom and beyond.
 That includes sharing study tips that will make assignments, projects and tests much more manageable.
 We also reinforce positive habits and attitudes, recognizing students for every skill they learn and milestone they reach.

 - Active reading and listening strategies, as well as presentation techniques.

 - Test preparation and test day strategies to manage anxiety and take on various types of questions.